yonatan-dan/java-http-server/README.txt

-config.ini: Configuration file for the server. compile.sh: Bash script to compile the code. run.sh: Bash script to run the server. www/lab/html/: Root directory for the web server.
+config.ini: Configuration file for the server. compile.sh: Bash script to compile the code. run.sh: Bash script to run the server.
+server-root: Root directory for the web server.
 Contributors
 Yonatan Dan
 Maya Levi